Showing posts with label family. Show all posts

 We meet many people throughout our lives and some of those people have a profound effect upon our lives and destiny.
 Some people enter and remain with us always while others enter and exit remaining just long enough to alter the path upon which we walk.
 Although Lynne faded from my life for a period of time, the footsteps she left has remained with me always.
 I'm truly grateful to Lynne because she entered my life at a point when I needed to be saved...mostly from myself because I was hell-bent on burning the candle at both ends.
 My demons had led me down a narrow path of darkened, self-destruction and then I met my savior, Lynne.
 There are many who would disagree with me by saying Lynne fed my demons, but those people didn't see how I teetered on the edge before she came into the picture.
 They didn't see how Lynne saved my life by befriending me, by extending her hand to pull me away from the edge, by giving me an alternative to my misery.
 They didn't see my pain, but she did.
 She may have never totally understood it, but she saw it and was there for me.

 To say I was in awe of Lynne is a severe understatement…everyone was in awe of her!
 She was the quintessential woman every young teenage girl dreamed of being.
 I remember the first time I ever saw her.
 When I opened the kitchen door returning home from gadding about and walked inside my house, I heard voices coming from my brother, Brian's work out room.
-Ever since he had come back from Vietnam with the title of Heavyweight Champion of the 7th Fleet, he seemed obsessed with three things: boxing, body building and women.
+Ever since he had come back from Vietnam with the title of Heavyweight Champion of the 7th Fleet, he seemed obsessed with the three B’s: boxing, body building and babes.
 My middle older brother was Mr. Body Beautiful of Bangor, Maine (a fictitious title I gave him.)
 Needless to say, he spent a lot of time pumping iron so he’d have a perfect physique.
 And oh, how he loved the females to admire him and yes, admire him, they did!
 I opened the door and poked my head inside to let him know I was home and also to be a little nosy.
 I wanted to see what female he had back there trying to impress with his biceps and other things!

 When I opened the door, standing in front of me was a vision of everything I thought I wanted to be.
 She was a tall, dark-haired beauty with beautiful brown eyes.
 (Maybe Bob Seger wrote his song Night Moves about Lynne or someone like her.)
 Her body was perfectly shaped and she stood confident in her hip-hugger bell-bottoms and a shirt unbuttoned just enough to show some tantalizing cleavage.
 Her blue chambray shirt was tied in a knot around her midriff to show off her abs.
 No fucking way!
 Did she work out also?
 Later, I found out she was a go-go dancer at some local nightclub and that’s how she met my brother.